 When it comes to the environment, many MDs, like myself are often accused of just paying lip service and greenwashing.
 But our intentions are very different and represent a sincere and concerted effort for the benefit of the community, our customers and our employees.

 It’s not all completely new to Triton either.

-been the most efficient method for pleasurable bathing.
-Our electric showers are all 'A' energy rated, around 96% efficient and have always been repairable rather than disposable, greatly reducing landfill.
+After all, heating water via electricity has long been the most convenient and efficient method for showering.
+And our electric showers have always been repairable rather than disposable, greatly reducing landfill.